Carnegie Corporation of New York: Founding and early years

-After Carnegie died in 1919, the trustees elected a full-time salaried president as the trust's chief executive officer and ex officio trustee.
-For a time the corporation's gifts followed the patterns Carnegie had already established.
 Grants for public libraries and church organs continued until 1917, and also went to other Carnegie organizations, and universities, colleges, schools, and educational agencies.
 Carnegie's letter of gift to the original trustees making the endowment said that the trustees would "best conform to my wishes by using their own judgement."
+Elihu Root served as president from 1919–1920, James R. Angell from 1920-1921, and Henry S. Pritchett from 1921-1923.

 Corporation strategies changed over the years but remained focused on education, although the trust did also increasingly fund scientific research, convinced that the nation needed more scientific expertise and "scientific management".
 It also worked to build research facilities for the natural and social sciences.
 The corporation made large grants to the National Academy of Sciences/National Research Council, the Carnegie Institution of Washington, the National Bureau of Economic Research, Stanford University's now-defunct Food Research Institute and the Brookings Institution, then became interested in adult education and lifelong learning, an obvious follow-on to Carnegie's vision for libraries as "the university of the people".
 In 1919 it initiated the Americanization Study to explore educational opportunities for adults, primarily for new immigrants.
+After Carnegie died in 1919, the trustees elected a full-time salaried president as the trust's chief executive officer and ex officio trustee.
+For a time the corporation's gifts followed the patterns Carnegie had already established.

 Frederick P. Keppel

-With Frederick P. Keppel as president (1923-1941), the Carnegie Corporation shifted from creating public libraries to strengthening library infrastructure and services, developing adult education, and adding arts education to the programs of colleges and universities.
+With Frederick P. Keppel as president (1923–1941), the Carnegie Corporation shifted from creating public libraries to strengthening library infrastructure and services, developing adult education, and adding arts education to the programs of colleges and universities.
 The foundation's grants in this period have a certain eclectic quality and remarkable perseverance in its chosen causes.
 His vision for adult education drew from both Victorian values of character as well as democratic ideals of freedom of thought and reasoning.
 Through the Carnegie Corporation, he established the American Association of Adult Education, which focused on grant funding for adult education programs.
 The creation of an outside organization helped shield the Carnegie Corporation from accusations of political involvement in education, which would be viewed as private influence over public education.
 The corporation was aiming to prevent accusations of social-engineering of citizens by creating a separate organization.
 The AAAE's primary focus in the 1930s was promoting a more democratic society through the education of adults.
 The AAAE's most notable contribution was the Harlem Experiment, an initiative to provide adult education to African Americans in Harlem during the Harlem Renaissance that began in 1926.